-A wrapper around the core function visstat_core. visstat_core defines the decision logic for statistical hypothesis testing and visualisation between two variables of class "numeric", "integer", or "factor".
+visstat() is a wrapper around visstat_core that provides three alternative input styles: a formula interface, a standardised vector interface, and a backward-compatible data frame interface. visstat_core defines the decision logic for statistical hypothesis testing and visualisation between two variables of class "numeric", "integer", or "factor".

 visstat(